Nighty-cpu/Daily_message_in_chat/README.md

 API_HASH  = "your_api_hash_here"
 PHONE     = "+79123456789"        # your phone number
 CHAT_ID   = -1001234567890        # the one you just got
-MESSAGE   = "Your message goes here ✈️"
+MESSAGE   = "Your message goes here"
 ```
 ### Running automatically on Windows